nhs-t10/fractal/README.md

 <p align="center"><img src="markdown/fractal.png" align="center"/></p>

 T-10's modular codebase

+##Structure & Reference
+Please check the [wiki](https://github.com/nhs-t10/fractal/wiki) to learn in detail the core concepts of fractal.

 ***
 ##Setup
 1. On your [git bash][Git], go to the directory you want this repo to be saved in and type ```git clone https://github.com/nhs-t10/Fractal.git```.